Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Brown.jpg" width="320" style="float:left" hspace="10">
 ####Daniel Brown
-Daniel Brown is the founder of Intelligent Music Systems, a company that develops computer-composed music software for interactive systems.
+is the founder of Intelligent Music Systems, a company that develops computer-composed music software for interactive systems.
 He is also a composer, cellist, and educator.
 Daniel received a Doctorate of Musical Arts in Composition from the University of California at Santa Cruz in 2012, where he studied under David Cope and Paul Nauert, and a Bachelor of Science in Discrete Mathematics from the Georgia Institute of Technology (USA).
 Aside from his training in Western music in the USA, he has studied non-Western musics in India, Korea, and Turkey.
 His compositions have been performed in the US, Japan, Korea, India, and Central America.

 <br>
 <br>